bgkendall/nav-switch-mount/README.md

 ![5-way Navigation Switch Mount](Images/nav-switch-mount.png)

 This is a simple PCB for mounting through-hole 5-way navigation switches such as the [ALPS SKQUCAA010].
-It is intended for use in keyboard projects.
+It is intended for use in keyboard projects and provides a way to both secure a nav. switch and easily wire it into a keyboard matrix.
 Included are the [KiCad] PCB design files and, soon (!!)
 [Gerber format] files for PCB production.

 This switch has been discontinued by ALPS, but equivalents can be obtained from [Adafruit][ada-504] and various vendors on [AliExpress][ali-SKQ][^1].